 - The subscriptions field is the combination of object(s) and event(s) which your webhook will listen to.

 Once your webhook is created, you can click on the URL of the webhook.
 After that, click Webhook settings in the menu on the right.
 In the example that is used in the screenshots of this article, we've created a webhook which listens to all events of assignments.
 As you can see in the screenshot below, the webhook can be disabled and deleted if desired.

 To see what an event looks like, click on Events in the menu on the right.
-In this menu, you will see an overview of all events which triggered the webhook.
+In this menu, you see an overview of all events which triggered the webhook.
+Webhook events are stored for 14 days.
 You can click on an event to check the content.
 As you can see in the screenshot below, an event consists of the following parts:

 - Timestamp: The moment of the event trigger

 - Response: The status for delivery.
 In the example, a fake URL is used.
 Therefore, the response is scheduled for delivery.